techlahoma/board_meetings/2018/04_april_minutes.md

 ### OKC Broadcasting Committee

-Update is in the minutes.
+Update is in the agenda.

 ## Proposal